startupbricks logo

 You think: "Let's create abstractions so we can swap out any component later."

 Reality: Most abstractions are never used.
 They just add indirection and make the code harder to understand.
+Every abstraction is a bet that you'll need it.
+Most bets lose.

 Better approach: Code to the implementation.
 Refactor when you actually need to swap.
+YAGNI (You Aren't Gonna Need It) is a principle for a reason.

 Mistake #5: Building for Scale